Asymmetric Antibimerons: Statics and Dynamics

-Figure~\ref{fig4} (d) shows the AAB size after an application of 1 ns pulse for various current strength $u_x$.
-The AAB's size linearly increases from its equilibrium size for $\alpha > \beta$.
-This linear dependence on the applied current suggests that the attractive interaction between two merons, corresponding to two peaks of $q$, is relatively weak when the distance $d$ is larger than the equilibrium distance.
-In contrast, for $\alpha < \beta$, the size of the AAB linearly decreases when the applied current is small ($u_x < 100 \ \rm m/s$), but saturates for larger current due to the repulsive interaction between the two merons \footnote{The potential structure is similar to interatomic potentials, such as Lennard-Jones potential.}.
-Note that the dependence on $\alpha-\beta$ is inverted, when the applied current direction is reversed.
-That is, when the current is applied in $-x$ direction, the AAB decreases in size for $\alpha > \beta$, while it elongates for $\alpha < \beta$~\footnote{See Supplementary Movies 3 and 4 at [url will be inserted by publisher] for AAB dynamics with $u_x < 0$.}.
+Figure~\ref{fig4}(d) shows the AAB size after a 1 ns pulse for various current strength $u_x$.
+For $\alpha > \beta$, the AAB size increases linearly from its equilibrium value, indicating that the attractive interaction between the two merons, corresponding to the two peaks of $q$, is relatively weak when their separation $d$ exceeds the equilibrium distance.
+For an infinite film, this leads to a continuous elongation of the AAB without annihilation in the long-time limit.
+In contrast, for $\alpha < \beta$, the AAB size decreases linearly when the applied current is small ($u_x < 100 \ \rm m/s$) but saturates at higher currents due to the repulsive interaction between the merons \footnote{The potential structure is similar to interatomic potentials, such as Lennard-Jones potential.}.
+At sufficiently long times, the oscillations of $d$ are suppressed by Gilbert damping, and the distance between the two peaks of $q$ approaches a finite value.
+Notably, reversing the current direction inverts the dependence on $\alpha-\beta$: When the current is applied in $-x$ direction, the AAB shrinks for $\alpha > \beta$, while it elongates for $\alpha < \beta$~\footnote{See Supplementary Movies 3 and 4 at [url will be inserted by publisher] for AAB dynamics with $u_x < 0$.}.